By Orrin Barrow, Vice President, Kay Properties and Investments, LLC

 - Long lease term and hold period – Due to the larger size of the loan, the lease term (typically 15-25 years) and holding period is significantly longer than your average Delaware Statutory Trust investment (typical DSTs are held from 3-10 years).
 The hold period for these zero cash flow DST investments could be from 10-20+ years.

-- Credit-Worthy Tenant – The majority of the zero-coupon offerings in the DST marketplace have investment grade (S+P BBB- or above) tenants.
+- Credit-Worthy Tenant – The majority of the zero cash flow offerings in the DST marketplace have investment grade (S+P BBB- or above) tenants.
 The investment grade of the tenant allows for the sponsor company (the asset manager responsible for managing your 1031 exchange investment) to get a much higher loan to value for an asset than is typically given for non-investment grade tenants.

 Now that we have defined the attributes of a zero-coupon DST offering let’s discuss potential scenarios in how it can be used.

-As always, we encourage investors to seek advice and guidance from their CPA and attorney regarding potential tax consequences and risk factors, prior to considering a 1031 exchange, DST offerings and zero-coupon DST investments.
-We also encourage investors that are interested in DST investments and zero-coupon DST offerings to register for free at the www.kpi1031.com marketplace for access to a multitude of DST offerings and zero-coupon DST offerings from over 25 DST sponsor companies.
+As always, we encourage investors to seek advice and guidance from their CPA and attorney regarding potential tax consequences and risk factors, prior to considering a 1031 exchange, DST offerings and zero cash flow DST investments.
+We also encourage investors that are interested in DST investments and zero cash flow properties for sale to register for free at the www.kpi1031.com marketplace for access to a multitude of DST offerings and zero cash flow DST offerings from over 25 DST sponsor companies.